DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

   ``RTE_RING_PAUSE_REP_COUNT`` is defined for rte_ring to reduce contention.
 It's mainly for case 2, a yield is issued after number of times pause repeat.

   It adds a sched_yield() syscall if the thread spins for too long while waiting on the other thread to finish its operations on the ring.
-  This gives the pre-empted thread a chance to proceed and finish with the ring enqueue/dequeue operation.
+  This gives the preempted thread a chance to proceed and finish with the ring enqueue/dequeue operation.

 + rte_timer